-Engineers need strong technical abilities and know-how, as well as creative problem-solving skills and plenty of imagination.
+It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
 There's never been a better time for future engineers to develop these skills — and have a blast doing it — with Sylvan's Engineering courses in Illinois.
-Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
-Each week, your child will buddy up with a friend to learn important STEM concepts (science, technology, engineering and math) by building, testing and redesigning various structures and objects.
-After all, learning doesn't feel like a frustration when it's a lot of fun at the same time!
+We know how kids love to tinker with toys, gadgets and other devices, so we focus our sessions around real mechanical and architectural challenges.
+Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
+After all, kids engage in learning a lot more when it happens to be fun and enjoyable too!

 Your local Sylvan in Illinois has a maximum student-to-teacher ratio of 6:1 — and a maximum class size of 12 students per class —in order to ensure learning is both personal and attentive.
 We also consolidate that one-on-one attention with a varied assortment of collaborative and independent tasks, helping kids stay engaged (and motivated!) with a blend of learning methods that are proven to be effective.

 It's Time to Get Hands-On

 There's no better way to learn engineering concepts than by applying them to real-life challenges.
 That's why our weekly sessions are based around designing and building LEGO® machines and K'NEX® structures.
 And the building part is only the start: students learn how to test their creations, entering them in friendly contests against competing teams and implementing the new design principles they've mastered.
 In other words, the budding mechanic, engineer or architect in your life will always be fully supported, motivated and engaged at Sylvan — so don't be surprised when your son or daughter can't stop talking about bridges, race cars and other exciting hands-on projects!

 Creativity is a defining feature of our Engineering courses in Illinois, which also include: